California Labor Code: Featured sections

 Compared to other states, California's labor law is generally employee protective.

 29.5: The Governor shall annually issue a proclamation declaring April 28 as Workers' Memorial Day.

+96(k): The California Labor Commissioner can file claims on behalf of workers for loss of wages as the result of demotion, suspension, or discharge from employment for lawful conduct occurring during nonworking hours away from the employer’s premises.

+98.6(a): An employer cannot fire an employee or in any manner discriminate, retaliate, or take any adverse action against any employee or applicant for employment because the employee or applicant engaged in any conduct delineated in this section, including the conduct described in subdivision (k) of Section 96 (see above).

 202: Employee who gives quitting notice 72 hours in ahead should be paid at the time of leaving.
 For telecommuting employees, usually employers need to arrange the mailing time of the final check or discharge the employee in person.

 227.3: All unused paid vacations shall be paid when an employee is terminated.
 Its rate is based on the final wage.

 245: California becomes the second state to require paid sick leave.

 511: Employers may assign an alternative work schedule which extends the non-overtime daily work time from 8 hours to 10 hours, but it needs at least two-thirds of the affected employees' approval.

 1171.5: Undocumented immigrants are protected by Labor Laws (enacted in 2002).

 1194: Employees cannot waive right to overtime pay.

 3203: Injury and Illness Prevention Program, went into effect in 1991, requires employers to establish, implement and maintain an effective Injury and Illness Prevention Program.

 4658, 4660: These provisions of the Labor Code rely upon the American Medical Association Guides to the Evaluation of Permanent Impairment (5th Edition).